telerik/kendo-react-layout/docs/panelbar/api.md

 #### title `String`*(default: "Untitled")*

-Sets the title of the item.
+Sets the title of the PanelBar item.

 #### id `String|Number`

-Sets the key of the item in order to be uniquely identified between render passes.
+Sets the key of the item so that it is uniquely identified between render passes.

 ## State

 #### onSelect `Function`

-As a stateless component the PanelBar will fire its onSelect event handler every time when item of PanelBar is selected.
-It should be handled by the parent component.
+As a stateless component, the PanelBar fires its `onSelect` event handler every time when a anelBar item is selected.
+It is handled by the parent component.